 Dr. Ron Wolfe

-Dr. Wolfe serves on the Friends of EKU Libraries Nominating Committee.
+Dr. Wolfe serves on the Friends of EKU Libraries Programs & Events Committee.
 He received his bachelor’s degree from Eastern Kentucky University, his master’s degree from Ohio University, and his Doctor of Education degree from the University of Kentucky.
 During his career, he was the EKU Director of Alumni Affairs as well as Professor and Chair for the Department of Mass Communications.
 He has been named Foundation Professor and has received an Alumni Teaching Award.
 He serves as Executive Secretary of Lambda Sigma Honor Society National Board and he is Secretary of the Association of College Honor Societies National Board (ACHS).
 He is a member of the Colonel Club and is past president and lieutenant governor of Kiwanis Club.
 He is also past president of the EKU Retirees Association.
 He volunteers with the American Cancer Society and First United Methodist Church.
 He and his wife, Ruth, have two children: Ashley and Raegan.
 Dr. Wolfe resides in Richmond and enjoys reading, sports, and traveling.